M0412/Climate-Data-Analysis-Climate-App/README.md

  #### Precipitation Analysis:

 In this section, i used Python and SQLAlchemy to do a basic climate analysis and data exploration of my climate database.
-Specifically, i used se SQLAlchemy ORM queries, Pandas, and Matplotlib.
+Specifically, i used SQLAlchemy ORM queries, Pandas, and Matplotlib.
 To do so, i completed the following steps:

 - Find the most recent date in the dataset.
 - Use that date to get the previous 12 months of precipitation data by querying the previous 12 months of data.